Express the number of spanning trees in term of degrees

-Theorem~\ref{main} is actually a special case of the identity in Theorem~\ref{identity}.
+Theorem \ref{main} can be proved by some different approaches.
+In this note, we shall prove Theorem~\ref{identity} in Section 3 from which Theorem~\ref{main} follows directly.
 In Section~\ref{sec2}, we introduce a polynomial $F(G,\omega)$ of a graph $G$ by assigning a variable $y_i$ to each edge $e_i$ in $G$.
 This polynomial will be applied in Section~\ref{sec3} for proving Theorem~\ref{identity} by a method inspired by Wang algebra \cite{Duffin1959, Wang1934}\footnote{Wang algebra assumes that $x+x=0,x\cdot x=0$ and $xy=yx$ for any variables $x$ and $y$.}.
 In Section~\ref{sec4}, we apply Theorem~\ref{main} to compute $\tau(G)$ for some graphs.